bcgov/GDX-Analytics-microservice/s3_to_redshift/README.md

 ## `s3_to_redshift.py`

 The S3 to Redshift microservice is invoked through pipenv and requires a `json` configuration file passed as a second command line argument to run.
+File processing is sequenced in the order of the last modified date of the files found for processing in S3.
 The configuration file format is described in more detail below.
 Usage is like:

 ```
 pipenv run python s3_to_redshift.py config.d/configfile.json